wagtail/wagtail/docs/topics/pages.md

 -   `promote_panels` - For metadata, such as tags, thumbnail image and SEO title
 -   `settings_panels` - For settings, such as publish date

-Each of these attributes is set to a list of `EditHandler` objects, which defines which fields appear on which tabs and how they are structured on each tab.
+Each of these attributes is set to a list of `Panel` objects, which defines which fields appear on which tabs and how they are structured on each tab.

-Here's a summary of the `EditHandler` classes that Wagtail provides out of the box.
+Here's a summary of the `Panel` classes that Wagtail provides out of the box.
 See [Panel types](/reference/pages/panels) for full descriptions.

 **Basic**